-Impacts to big game habitat are minimized by implementing appropriate surface use stipulations (NSO; see Appendices 5.1 and 5.2).
-The TLS and NSO stipulations within Appendices 5.1 and 5.2 are derived from each FO RMP.
+Impacts to big game habitat are minimized by implementing appropriate surface use stipulations (see Appendices 4.1 and 5.2).
+The TLS and NSO stipulations within Appendices 4.1 and 4.2 are derived from each FO RMP.
 The WGFD was a cooperating agency during the development of these RMPs and the stipulation timeframes are based on WGFD input and data.
 The stipulations reduce habitat effects by restricting or prohibiting activity in important areas by requiring reasonable measures to ensure big game crucial winter range functionality (WY_BFO_TLS_BGCWEC), requiring mitigation plans to ensure restoration of habitat from disturbance (WY_BFO_CSU_SE) and ensuring continued habitat connectivity (WY Std Special Lease Notice II - Big Game Migration), and by ensuring ecosystem function by preserving water quality and ecosystem function (WY_BFO_CSU_H20500F; WY_BFO_CSU_FQM).
-The WGFD did not recommend any additional stipulations or deferrals for big game habitat as the existing stipulations remain adequate under the current RMPs.
-Also, BLM would consult with the WGFD during development if any of these leases are sold and development is proposed.
+The WGFD did not recommend any additional stipulations or deferrals for big game habitat and the stipulations will mitigate potential impacts and additional site-specific mitigation may be required at the time an APD is submitted.
+If any of proposed leases are sold and development is proposed on the lease, BLM would again consult with WGFD during the site-specific analysis.

-In addition to big game specific stipulations, various non-big game stipulations in Appendices 5.1 and 5.2 also help mitigate affects to big game species.
+In addition to big game specific stipulations, various non-big game stipulations in Appendices 4.1 and 4.2 also help mitigate affects to big game species.
 Stipulations for sage grouse, raptor, fish, etc. are expected to serve as an umbrella to big game, including mule deer, occupying the same habitats by reducing habitat direct and indirect impacts by further restricting presence and site disturbance during the respective species activity periods, requiring mitigation plans for restoration, and preserving habitat connectivity.
 As specific types and locations of development are proposed, their specific effects would be analyzed and addressed in detail at the time of proposed lease development and in consideration of conditions that exist at the time an APD is submitted.
 Through site-specific analysis, timing stipulations can also be applied to routine maintenance operations.

-Crucial Winter Habitat
+Crucial Winter Range Habitat

-Mule deer can be particularly susceptible to disturbance during winter because disturbance can cause undue energy expenditure when their vulnerability is greatest and their ability to respond to stress is lowest (USGS 2023).
-Of the parcels evaluated in Alternative 2, none of the parcels falls within designated mule deer crucial winter range (CWR); no parcels contain designated pronghorn crucial winter range; and none of the parcels designated intersect elk crucial winter range or managed parturition habitat as shown in Table 4-9.
-None of the nominated parcels are within elk feed grounds.
+Big game can be susceptible to disturbance during winter, particularly mule deer, because disturbance can cause undue energy expenditure when their vulnerability is greatest and their ability to respond to stress is lowest (USGS 2023).
+Of the 37 parcels evaluated in Alternative 2, 8 parcels fall within mule deer herd units with crucial winter range (CWR) (6 in Southwest Bighorns, 1 in Beaver Rim, and 1 in Rattlesnake herd units); 11 parcels fall within antelope CWR (9 in Badwater, 1 in Bitter Creek, and 1 in Beaver Rim herd units); and, no parcels fall within elk herd units containing CWR.
+In addition, no parcels intersect managed parturition habitat or elk feed grounds.